 Barriers and Incentives to Labour Force Participation (B&I) microdata is available in ABS DataLab, released as a supplementary file for the Longitudinal Labour Force (LLFS) microdata.
 All existing users of the LLFS microdata will automatically get access to the additional file (use of the file may require an updated project proposal) and new users can apply for access to both files.

-This release of Barriers and Incentives microdata features data for every second financial year between 2014-15 to 2022-23 and 2023-24 The data for each financial year has also been separated into four quarterly periods with separate quarterly weights.
+This release of Barriers and Incentives microdata features data for every second financial year between 2014-15 to 2022-23 and now annually with 2023-24.
+The data for each financial year has also been separated into four quarterly periods with separate quarterly weights.

 Related microdata from the annual Participation, Job Search and Mobility survey is also available for the period February 2015 to February 2024.
 For more information, refer to Microdata and TableBuilder: Participation, Job Search and Mobility.